uwescience/myria-docs/index.markdown

 The instructions to deploy MyriaX on Amazon EC2 are here: [Running Myria on Amazon EC2](myria-ec2.html).

-### Part 2: Running queries on the service
+#### Part 2: Running queries on the service
-After you setup the engine, you can upload data and run queries through the [Python](myriapython.html) API under the "Using Python with your own Myria Deployment" section.
+After you setup the engine, you can upload data and run queries through the [Python API](myriapython.html) under the "Using Python with your own Myria Deployment" section.
 An alternative way to run queries is via the [Myria Web](myriaweb.html) interface.

-## Myria for developers

-For those interested in developing with Myria, check out our [Myria Developer](developer.html) page.

-## Myria Use Cases
+### Myria Use Cases
 Under these sections, we detail instructions on how to ingest and run queries required for a specific use case.

 * [N-body](usecase-astronomy.html)

-## FAQ

-For any questions, see the [FAQ](faq.html).